Performing root canal therapy on teeth that have crowns.

-Root canal treatment is sometimes required for teeth that have already been fitted with a dental crown.
-In fact, this is a relatively common occurrence.
+Root canal therapy is sometimes needed for teeth that have already had a crown fitted.
+In fact, this is a fairly common occurrence.

-Here's information about how this situation is handled, both during and after the tooth's treatment.
+This page explains how the crown is handled both during and after the tooth's treatment.
+The issues involved are:

 As explained in our outline of the root canal procedure, one of the first things a dentist does is create an access cavity.
 This is the hole through which the tooth's work will be performed.

-A) If possible, they'll remove the tooth's existing crown before creating this access.
-In practice, however, this is typically easier said than done.
+A) If possible, the dentist will remove the crown before creating the access.
+In practice, however, this is often easier said than done.

 What's the outcome for the crown?

-As you'll find explained on this page, the answer is typically, yes, the existing crown can possibly still be worn.
+As explained on this page, the answer is typically yes, it can possibly be reused.
 But it's probably a better choice to go ahead and replace it.
-Listed below are several of the factors that must be considered when making this decision.
+Listed below are several of the factors that must be considered when making this determination.

-1) Will the crown still be capable of protecting the tooth?
+1) Will it still be strong enough to protect the tooth?

-The degree to which a crown is damaged by creating an access cavity through it will vary.
+In practice, the degree to which a crown has been weakened by drilling the access opening through it will vary.

 Drilling a hole through an all-metal (gold) or porcelain-fused-to-metal crown may not significantly affect its strength.